mleby/SimpleMenu/README.md

   user explicitly not write it.
 For off automatic insert shortcut, can be use as shortcut space (ie: `"name_ "`).

+  In name of separator and prog can use `%clipbrd%` as placeholder for text from system clipboard.

 - `COMMANDLINE` - external program, which write menu structure to its standard output.

 ## Dynamic submenu